AlexBennasar/Crypto-SAS/AES/README.md

    );
 ```

-- M is a 32-length hexadecimal number (128 bits).
+- M must be a 32-length hexadecimal number (128 bits).
 - K can be a 32, 48 or 64-length hexadecimal number (128, 192 or 256 bits).
 - The returned cryptogram is a 32-length hexadecimal number (128 bits).